pntrungbk15/T-Shirt-Quality-Inspection-System/README.md

 ### 💡 Conclusion

-This repository provides a CI/CD pipeline for dataset downloading, model training, and inference in the TSC inspection system.
+This repository provides a CI/CD pipeline for dataset downloading, model training, and inference in the T-Shirt-Quality-Inspection-System
+.
 The project integrates multiple computer vision models (YOLO, CLIP, PaddleOCR) and uses OpenCV and scikit-learn for preprocessing and post-processing. 🚀